sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     - Click **Create**.

-4. It will take a few seconds to create the function.
-The result is a new function **hello-world** in the list of Kyma Functions.
+4. It takes a few seconds to create a Function.
+The result is a new Function **hello-world** in the list of Kyma Functions.

     ![kyma function](images/2_19_running_function.png)